-7 Conclusions
+7 Conclusion

-According to the results we have obtained for CLEF 2001 and CLEF 2002 topics, content word lemmatization (lem) seems to be the best conflation option, even when it only covers inflectional morphology.
-It performs better than standard stemming (stm), which also covers derivational variation.
+According to the results obtained for CLEF 2001 and CLEF 2002 topics, content word lemmatization (lem) seems to be the best conflation option, even when it only deals with inflectional variation.
+Nevertheless, it has a better behavior than standard stemming (stm), which also deals with derivational variation.

-Our approach towards lexical variation by means of query expansion through synonymy (syn) does not improve system performance, due to the noise introduced.
-A different approach, similar to relevance feedback, based on the expansion of the most relevant terms in the most relevant documents, may be more appropriate.
+Our approach for solving lexical variation by means of query expansion through synonymy (syn) does not improve the results obtained, due to the noise introduced.
+A different approach, similar to relevance feedback, based on the expansion of the most relevant terms of the most relevant documents, may be more appropriate.
 Traditional automatic relevance feedback, followed by a phase of filtering and re-weighting of synonyms in the terms generated during expansion is another possibility.

-In the case of derivational variation, the use of morphological families seems to introduce too much noise into the system due to badly constructed families, giving a worse performance than expected for single word term conflation (fam).
-The tuning of the morphological families approach, or similar approaches to those proposed for synonymy may solve this problem.
+In the case of derivational variation, the use of morphological families seems to introduce too much noise in the system due to badly constructed families, dealing to a worse performance than expected for single word term conflation (fam).
+Tuning of morphological families, or similar approaches to those proposed for synonymy may solve it.